 Yes.
 Florida Tech will limit the number of students in group projects to five and enforce the use of face coverings and other safety guidelines.
 Other modifications include:

-The fall calendar looks different, but students will have the same number of contact days with instructors.
-To reduce travel, we will cancel the two-day Fall Break originally scheduled for Oct.
-12–13.
+The spring calendar looks a little different, but students will have the same number of contact days with instructors.
+To reduce travel, we have cancelled the one-week spring break offered to students in the spring semester.